-An autocrine axis in the testis that coordinates spermiation and blood-testis barrier restructuring during spermatogenesis
+An autocrine axis in the testis that coordinates spermiation and blood-testis barrier restructuring during spermatogenesis (PDF)

 Yan,Helen H.N.; Mruk,Dolores D.; Wong,Elissa W.P.; Lee,Will M.; Cheng,Chuen-yan

 Proceedings of the National Academy of Sciences of the United States of America 105(26): 8950-8955